slacy/openmusictheory.github.io/KBVLschemata.md

 {{ page.title }}
 ================

 Following are a number of *schemata* for keyboard-style voice-leading.
 Some of these are patterns that are common enough to warrant special attention (and memorization).
 Others require non-default voice-leading or doublings.
 In any case, these are worth memorizing to assist both in composition/arranging and in recognition of standard patterns.
+(Some will also come in handy for chorale-style voice-leading.)

 ## Voice exchange ##

 A *voice exchange* occurs when the melody and bass lines exchange pitches over the course of a simple contrapuntal prolongation.
-For example, in the progression **T(1 D2p 3)**, the bass begins on *do* and ends on *mi*.
+For example, in the progression **T1 D2 T3**, the bass begins on *do* and ends on *mi*.
 In a voice exchange, the melody would reverse this, starting on *mi* and ending on *do*.
-This common pattern can use either a 6/4 or a 6/3 chord for **D2p**:
+This common pattern can use a **V<sup>6/4</sup>**, **V<sup>4/3</sup>**, or a **VII<sup>6/3</sup>** chord for **D2**:

 ![][VE64]